for 12 months

 People's Choice term deposits rates

 Target Market Determination

-Visit Bank of us to view Target Market Determination.
+Visit People's Choice to view Target Market Determination.

 Term Deposits News

 What are Suncorp Bank's term deposit rates for businesses?

 A term deposit with Suncorp Bank allows you to lock away a specific amount of money at a fixed interest rate for a nominated period.
 You will need to make a minimum investment of $5,000 and up to $2,000,000, and can select a period from one month to 36 for your investment.
 Term deposit investments ranging from one to 12 months are based on interest paid at maturity, while investments from 12 to 36 months are based on interest paid annually.

 While the interest rate will differ based on your investment amount and term duration, here are some of the most popular Suncorp Bank business term deposit rates as of January 2021: